h2non/bimg/README.md

 Go library for blazing fast image processing based on [libvips](https://github.com/jcupitt/libvips) using C bindings.

-**bimg** was focused on performance, resizing an image with libvips is typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings.
+libvips is typically 4x faster than using the quickest ImageMagick and GraphicsMagick settings, and even 8x faster with JPEG format.
+It support JPEG, PNG, WEBP, TIFF and Magick image formats.

-**bimg** was heavily inspired in [sharp](https://github.com/lovell/sharp), a great node.js package for image processing build by [Lovell Fuller](https://github.com/lovell).
+bimg was heavily inspired in [sharp](https://github.com/lovell/sharp), a great node.js package for image processing build by [Lovell Fuller](https://github.com/lovell).

 `Work in progress`